PoliticsNation with Al Sharpton: 6 PM slot prior to renaming

 PoliticsNation was the formal renaming of the 6 PM weekday slot that had been occupied by a broadcast named MSNBC Live (sharing the same "generic" title as the primary morning-to-afternoon rolling-news program primarily staffed by anchors.)
 Sharpton had served as host of the slot since July, and was preceded by Cenk Uygur from January to June.
 Prior to Uygur, the slot had been occupied by The Ed Show from April 6, 2009, to January 24, 2011 (eventually moving to the 10 PM slot following Keith Olbermann's departure from MSNBC), and by 1600 Pennsylvania Avenue from March 17, 2008 (as Race to the White House) to April 3, 2009.

-5 PM slot in year 2021

-As of 2021, PoliticsNation is a 60-minutes program including the commercial times.
-It airs at 5 pm Eastern time in the United States on weekends.
-American Voices with Alicia Menendez airs after PoliticsNations.
-Yasmin Vossoughian's MSNBC Live program airs before Al Sharpton's PoliticsNation.

 Al Sharpton and MSNBC

-Sharpton's involvement with MSNBC began after June 29, 2011, when he became the primary substitute host for The Ed Show, leading to press speculation that Sharpton could attain his own series on the network in the vein of Rachel Maddow (who attained her own series in 2008 after serving as Keith Olbermann's primary substitute host on Countdown with Keith Olbermann), Lawrence O'Donnell (who attained his own series in 2010 after having served as Olbermann's primary substitute host) and Christopher Hayes (who attained his own weekend series beginning in mid-September 2011 after having served as a regular fill-in for both Maddow and O'Donnell).
+Sharpton's involvement with MSNBC began after June 29, 2011, when he became the primary substitute host for The Ed Show, leading to press speculation that Sharpton could attain his own series on the network in the vein of Rachel Maddow (who attained her own series in 2008 after serving as Keith Olbermann's primary substitute host on Countdown with Keith Olbermann), Lawrence O'Donnell (who attained his own series in 2010 after having served as Olbermann's primary substitute host) and Chris Hayes (who attained his own weekend series beginning in mid-September 2011 after having served as a regular fill-in for both Maddow, Olbermann, and O'Donnell before attaining his weekday series in April 2013).